samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 sleep:1000
 ```

+**Notice** - You should really use the _"wait."_ overload for this slot, if you choose to use
+it at all - Since the synchronous version will lead to thread starvation, if used too frequently.

 ## Miscellaneous slots

 ### [vocabulary]

-Returns the name of every static slot in your system, optional passing in a string,or an expression leading to
+Returns the name of every static slot in your system, optional passing in a string, or an expression leading to
 a string, which is a filtering condition where the slot must _start_ with the filter in its name, to be considered
 a part of the end result.